• Judging the BlissPR Bakeoff

 (Is it possible to add a “Leave a Comment” or “View Entry” link at the bottom of your RSS feed posts?)

-5. ejm Says:
+5. ejm says:

 What an intriguing combination - nutmeg and chipotle!
 We’ve had wonderful chicken gravy made with chocolate and chipotle but I’m really fascinated by the idea of chipotle, chocolate and nutmeg in dessert.
 (I love chocolate mousse as well but have never dared to even try making it.)